olsenben/ra-agents/README.md

 - `ClusteringAgent`: identifies topic clusters and conflicting findings
 - `HypothesisAgent`: generates new questions or experimental ideas

-Each agent runs independently and collaborates via a central controller.
+Each agent runs independently and collaborates via a central controller (custom orchestration).

 ## Technologies